BADLADZ Resort

 Breathtaking Dives Of The Philippines

 The Philippines is a Southeast Asian country well-known for its stunning beaches and tropical islands.
-But what many people don’t know is that the Philippines is also a great place to go scuba diving!
+But what many people don’t know is that there are also lots for breathtaking dives of the Philippines to discover.

-The Philippines has some of the world’s most gorgeous undersea scenery, with everything from coral reefs to shipwrecks to marine life.
-The Philippines is a fantastic scuba diving destination, and it’s one that you should add to your list
+The Philippines has some of the world’s most gorgeous undersea scenery, everything from coral reefs to shipwrecks to marine life.
+The Philippines is a fantastic scuba diving destination, and it’s one that you should add to your list.

 Tubbataha Reefs Natural Park